deconf/Analytics-Insights/readme.txt

 	* <em>Mode 3:</em> network deactivated allowing each site owner to activate and authorize the plugin
 * option to exclude Super Admins from tracking

-= Translations =
+> <strong>Google Analytics Dashboard for WP on GitHub</strong><br>

-Google Analytics Dashboard for WP has been translated and is available in more than 12 languages.
+> You can submit pull requests, feature requests or bugs on [Google Analytics Dashboard for WP](https://github.com/deconf/Google-Analytics-Dashboard-for-WP) repository.

 = Further reading and info =